There’s always a constant stream of new frameworks and libraries being released. New ways to do things. New “future of the web” technologies.

 It’s easy to be overwhelmed by the volume of options to choose from and it’s a full time job just to keep up.
 Everybody in the industry has to deal with it and I see endless questions asking which technologies to learn or how to cope with the sheer amount of choice.

-These sorts of questions make me realise I’ve got a good grasp on things - I’m up to date with the industry, happy with my tech stack, and working on things which excite me.
+These sorts of questions make me realise I’ve got a good grasp on things - I’m up to date with the industry, happy with my tech stack, and working on projects that excite me.
 So I’m going to show you my system for dealing with the endless onslaught of things you just have to learn.

 Set goals to guide everything you do